nelsonli1/Offline-Features-Discussion/README.md

 - What is the process for issuing new digital wallets?
 What kind of documentation is required from both merchants and consumers?
 - To what extent should the transactions be tracked?
 - How many devices can an individual have at once?

+# User Stories

+## Auditors
+- As an auditor, I would like to get all the transaction records of a merchant so that I could determine whether or not a company's financial information is presented fairly.
+I want all the transactions to be traceable and to have details like transaction amount, timestamp and involved parties in an organized view.
+- As an auditor I would like to be able to easily compare the a merchant’s internal records to the central bank records to ensure that both reconcile.
+- As an auditor, I want access to a centralized system that facilitates efficient resolution of transaction disputes, ensuring accurate reporting and audit trail documentation.

+### Interface Requirements
+- Dashboard for overviewing all offline transactions - with filters for dates, users, etc.
+- Status indicators of synchronization with the central server and settlements.
+- Timestamps, parties involved and user identifiers for every action.
+- Role-based access controls.

+## Central Bank System Administrator
+- As a central bank administrator, I would like to have real-time visibility of all transactions for monitoring purposes to detect anomalies, ensure minimal downtime for users, preventing potential system issues (e.g. double spending) of the CBDC offline payment system.
+- As a central bank administrator, I would like to have a real-time visibility of funds in the accounts to monitor and detecting anomalies.
+- As a central bank administrator, I need to receive alerts for transactions that exceed predefined thresholds or exhibit suspicious patterns.
+- As a central bank administrator, I would like users to synchronize their accounts on a regular basis to improve traceability of funds and security.
+- As a central bank administrator, I would like to have the information about the owner of a CBDC account for financial security, fraud prevention and targeted financial assistance.

+### Interface Requirements
+- Dashboard for Real-Time Monitoring: Provide an interactive dashboard that displays real-time data on CBDC transactions and currency flow which enables quick decision-making and immediate response to any abnormalities or critical issues in the system.
+- Integration Capabilities: Ensure the interface can integrate seamlessly with other financial systems, databases, and external APIs to promote interoperability and efficient data exchange, enhancing the system's utility and functionality.
+- Backup and Recovery Systems: Implement robust backup and disaster recovery solutions that ensure data integrity and system availability in case of system failures or other disruptions.

+## Central Bank as the Regulator
+- As a central bank regulator, I would like to have a real-time visibility of all transactions for regulatory purposes so that I can maintain control, detect anomalies and ensure policy compliance, ensuring stability of the financial system.

+### Interface Requirements
+- Reporting and Compliance Tools: Include automated reporting tools for compliance with regulatory requirements and easy generation of financial reports.
+Streamlines compliance processes and ensures adherence to regulatory standards. (e.g. Manual inspection when the system detects a transfer that involves large amount of fund).

+## Government Authority Responsible for Distributing Emergency Funds
+- As a government official, I would like to be able to transfer funds in a timely manner in the event of an emergency to individuals or businesses so that they can use the funds to purchase basic necessities.

+### Interface Requirements
+- The ability to transfer CDBC to a large group of users in a short period of time, without requiring existing infrastructure.
+- The possibility of transferring CDBC across and within different segments of the government.

+## Online Merchants
+- As a merchant, I want to be able to accept offline CBDC payments from users remotely.
+- As a subscription services provider, I want to be able to request recurring payments to manage subscription services to customers.
+- As a merchant, I want to have a safety period to approve purchases until the transaction is settled or some mechanism to recover value in case of a failed transaction.
+- As a merchant, I would like to be notified of transaction status prior to approving the purchase.
+- As a merchant, I want to quickly be able to refund a customer (make a payment to the customer) when they return their purchase.

+### Interface Requirements
+- Overviewing all offline transactions - Total revenue, items sold, timestamp for each transaction, identifier information for each transaction.
+- A subscription payment system.
+When a user agrees to use your service and pays the fee periodically, the system should be able to automatically transfer this money.
+- It should be easy to trace and manage each customer purchase record to provide customer service, such as refund, exchange and upgrade.
+- Notification system to ensure customers that the payment is settled.
+- Mechanism to initiate refund on purchases that have been returned/damaged during delivery process.
+- Database for keeping track record of all offline transactions.

+## Payee
+- As a payee, I want a simple user-friendly interface for receiving offline CBDC transactions.
+The process should require the least effort as possible on my behalf.
+- As a payee, I want a status notification for the offline CBDC transaction that indicates whether the payment succeeded, is still pending, or failed.
+- As a child, I want to receive money from my parents to buy lunch at school without having to request it

 - How long before we blacklist a card?
 Should we return the money after blacklisting a card?
 - Insurance policy for returning money in case of a natural disaster, fire, etc?
 - What policy should be required to prevent double spending?